d12345m/270Creator/README.md

 ---

+The 270_configuration.cfg file must be edited to include company-specific information (ETIN, etc).

+---

 The program requires two arguments to run properly:

 -i (the input file)
 -d (the destination path for the resultant .270 file)